 19. Where should the bait be broadcast or feeders located?

 Ideally, bait is offered in the early morning on urban rooftops in the areas where pigeons are nesting or feeding.
 Innolytics offers economical automatic feeders to ease the labor and manpower burden of daily feeding.

 20. Do the baiting sites need to be monitored?

 OvoControl is offered in the early morning on a daily basis.
 Initially, each site is observed for approximately one hour to ensure that pigeons are eating the bait.
 With automatic feeders, baiting can be pre-programmed to dispense the appropriate amount of bait once or twice a day, with periodic inspections to observe feeding behavior and to refill the bait.
 Some applicators use automated cameras to supplement monitoring.

 21. Who is allowed to use the product?

 OvoControl is classified as an unrestricted use pesticide in every state.
-OvoControl is not registered in New Hampshire.
+OvoControl is not registered for use in New Hampshire.
 With the exception of Hawaii and Puerto Rico, no special permit is required to purchase or apply the product.
 OvoControl is used primarily by facility and property managers or a pest control professional working on their behalf.

 22. Since this product will be delivered under free-feeding conditions, how can you be sure you are not over- or under-dosing the pigeons with OvoControl P?

 OvoControl is applied at a rate of one (1) pound per 80 pigeons per day.
 It is very difficult to administer exact doses of OvoControl P under free-feeding conditions such as those that will exist using broadcast application.
 However, OvoControl P has been shown to have a wide margin of safety and efficacy.
 Broadcasting the bait ensures that all pigeons have an opportunity to consume an appropriate dose.

 23. Can you skip a day or two of bait and still get the desired effect?
 If the pigeon skips eating for a day or two, what happens?